 Draft Marlborough Sounds Scallop Strategy

-You can send us your feedback between 2 July and 13 August 2019.
-The SSWG will incorporate feedback into a final strategy to be released late this year.
+MPI strongly encouraged people to submit their views on the draft strategy.
+People could submit their feedback between 2 July and 13 August 2019.
+The SSWG incorporated feedback into a final strategy to be released late in 2019.

 Draft Marlborough Sounds Scallop Strategy [PDF, 3.2 MB]